 Yes, you will be told your results.
-At first this will be by letter.
-We are working hard on being able to text or email you your results if you are happy to give us your mobile number or email address.
+This will be by letter, or by email if you are happy to give us your email address to get test results.
 Parents/carers will get results for their children.

 The COVID-19 Infection Survey is a research study, not a testing programme.
 Our swab tests are mostly with people without COVID-19 symptoms.
 These take lower priority than tests from the national testing programmes and clinical service.
 As this is a research study, you may not get these results as quickly as in the main national testing programmes.

 In the research study, it takes a day to get the swab to the labs, and then it can take up to 3-4 days to do the tests.
 Results are sent back every weekday morning from the labs to the research study.

-Once results come back, they are matched to participants through a sample barcode and letters are then sent out.
-So it typically takes at least a week before people get their swab test results.
+Once results come back, they are matched to participants through a sample barcode and emails or letters are then sent out.
+So it typically takes at least 5 days by email and at least a week by letter before people get their swab test results.